betehess/my-pelican/website/content/why-ldpatch.md

 The runtime semantics for LD Path expressions only rely on a node set.
 The final set must have a unique value to successfuly be bound to the variable, **otherwise it results in an error**.
 A path expression is processed from left to right, and can have nested paths for filtering nodes.

 Given that semantics, you can imagine that it is 1. easy to reason about, 2. [easy to implement](https://github.com/w3c/banana-rdf/blob/2fb79a94c9cb52201daab4bc8608ea819706b5c1/ldpatch/src/main/scala/Semantics.scala#L158-L192), and 3. very efficient.
-I would even argue that you cannot remove functionalities from the path expressions without throwing away a whole class of interesting RDF graphs that our proposal is currently able to patch.
+I would even argue that you cannot remove functionalities from the path expressions without throwing away a whole class of interesting RDF graphs that LD Patch is able to patch.

 Writing a parser for LD Patch proved to be of similar difficulty than for SparqlPatch, as they share most of their respective grammars with Turtle.
 Most of the code for the engine itself actually lies in the support for `rdf:list`, which basically encodes what users would have to do in their queries if they didn't have native support for list manipulations.
 So this ends up being done in one place, once and for all, and that is indeed a very good thing.